Schrodinger's Equation in Riemann Spaces: Properties of Beltrami differential oparators and Schrodinger's equation

-\textbf{Proposition 2.}
+\\ \textbf{Proposition 2.}

-\textbf{Proof.}
+\\ \textbf{Proof.}

-and the result follows from the definition of $\Delta_1(.,.)$.
+and the result follows from the definition of $\Delta_1(.,.)$.\\ \\

-One can observe from Proposition 2 that Beltrami's differential operator for products, obeys the same rule as the classical differential operator $\frac{d}{dx}$ of functions of one variable.
-For example set $\Phi=\Psi$ in (9), we get:
+One can observe from Proposition 2 that Beltrami differential operator for products, obey the same rule as the classical differential operator $\frac{d}{dx}$ of functions of one variable.
+For example set $\Phi=\Psi$ in (25), we get:

-From Propositions (1) and (2) we get by induction\\ \textbf{Proposition 3.}\\ If $n=1,2,3,\ldots$, then
+From Propositions 1 and 2 we get by induction.\\ \\ \textbf{Proposition 3.}\\ If $n=1,2,3,\ldots$, then